-The Nutley Amateur Radio Society, is one of the older Amateur Radio clubs, having celebrated its’ 60th Anniversary in 2009.
-The group, affiliated with the local Red Cross and the ARRL, maintains an active radio station at that site on the Red Cross premises.
+The Nutley Amateur Radio Society (NARS), is one of the older Amateur Radio clubs, having celebrated its 70th Anniversary in 2018.
+The group, affiliated with the local Red Cross and the American Radio Relay League (ARRL), maintains an active radio station at that site on the Red Cross premises.

 The Society has often responded to health and welfare concerns during earthquakes, hurricanes and floods.
 They have participated in searches, and as communicators, for situations as varied as a lost hunter, a drowned child, a critical bone marrow donor, to permitting a homesick foreign exchange student to speak to her family via Ham Radio.
 Phone patches were furnished for anxious families to remember, on a search destroyer erroneously reported missing while searching for the sunken submarine, Scorpion, when the search vessel had been erroneously reported missing.
 Charitable walks, marathons, golf tournaments and most recently, the tragic occurrence of the World Trade Center on September 11, 2001 have all benefited from the communications services offered by the Society.

 For years, NARS had conducted free courses in electronics and Morse Code for students to obtain an Amateur Radio license.
 Today, the Society offers prospective Hams a place to obtain their licenses via the Society’s frequent VE sessions.